Promote the Vote, Protect the Vote

 - Sample Questions for Candidate Forums, and more!

 Voting Rights Today

 In recent years, many states have made repeated attempts to curb voting rights with laws that make requirements for voting unnecessarily burdensome.
 Although Congress reauthorized the Voting Rights Act (VRA) of 1965 in 2006 with tremendous bipartisan support, the 2013 Supreme Court decision in Shelby County v.
 Holder gutted a key provision of the law.
-Before the Shelby County decision, certain states and jurisdictions had to report any voting law changes to the Department of Justice (DOJ) prior to implementation, a requirement called preclearance.
+Before the Shelby County decision, certain states and jurisdictions had to report any voting law changes to the Department of Justice (DOJ) prior to implementation.
 Despite the VRA’s record of success in preventing discriminatory voting practices, the Supreme Court ruled that the law used an inappropriate method or formula to determine which states required federal oversight.
 As a result, this decision opened the door for a wave of restrictions in state and local governments that will deny millions of Americans access to the polls.

 NCJW continues to oppose any effort to erode voting rights and advocates for a legislative fix to repair the damage done to the Voting Rights Act by the Shelby County decision.

-NCJW supports the bipartisan Voting Rights Amendment Act of 2014 (VRAA, S 1945/HR 3899), introduced in in January 2014 in response to the Shelby County decision, by Rep. Jim Sensenbrenner (R-WI) and Rep. John Conyers (D-MI) in the House and by Sen. Patrick Leahy (D-VT) in the Senate.
+NCJW supports the bipartisan Voting Rights Amendment Act of 2014 (VRAA) (S 1945/HR 3899), introduced in in January 2014 in response to the Shelby County decision, by Reps.
+Jim Sensenbrenner (R-WI) and John Conyers (D-MI) in the House and by Sen. Patrick Leahy (D-VT) in the Senate.
 This legislation offers a modern, flexible, and forward-looking set of protections that work together to ensure an effective response to racial discrimination in voting in every part of the country.